 I used dried penne pasta, but other options include the traditional Hörnli, Magronen, or another similar thin tube maccheroni-like pasta shape.
 The tube shape helps soak in all that flavor in every bite.

-Let the potatoes boil for a bit before adding the pasta to keep the pasta from getting too tender.
-Arrange the casserole dish with three layers of pasta and two layers of cheese.
-My 8×10 inch casserole dish was just barely large enough for the Älplermagronen.
+Let the potatoes boil for a bit before adding the pasta to keep the noodles from getting too tender.
+They will cook a little further as they bake.
+Arrange the casserole dish with three layers of pasta and finishing with a top layer of cheese.

 Älplermagronen (Swiss Alpine Macaroni)

-4 tablespoons butter
+- 4 tablespoons (57 grams) unsalted butter

-2 large onions, thinly sliced
+- 2 large onions thinly sliced

-2 medium/large potatoes, peeled and cut into 1/2-1 inch cubes
+- 1 pound (454 grams) waxy potatoes peeled and cut into 1/2-1 inch (1.25-2.5 centimeter) cubes

-salt and pepper to taste
+- Salt and freshly ground black pepper to taste

-Applesauce for serving
+- Applesauce for serving

-Bring large pot of salted water to a boil.
+- Bring large pot of salted water to a boil.